 If you are a registered shareholder and do not provide a proxy, you must attend the meeting in order to vote your shares.
 If you hold shares through an account with a bank or broker, your shares may be voted even if you do not provide voting instructions on your instruction form.
 Brokerage firms have the authority to vote shares for which their customers do not provide voting instructions on certain routine matters.
-The election of directors and the ratification of BDO Seidman, LLP as the Company's independent registered public accounting firm for the fiscal year ended December 31, 2006 are considered routine matters for which brokerage firms may vote without specific instructions.
-The other proposal to be voted on at the meeting is not considered "routine" under applicable rules.
+The election of directors and the ratification of Witt Mares, PLC as the Company's independent registered public accounting firm to audit the Company's financial statements for the fiscal year ending December 31, 2009 are considered routine matters for which brokerage firms may vote without specific instructions.
+The other proposals to be voted on at the meeting are not considered "routine" under applicable rules.
 When a proposal is not a routine matter and the brokerage firm has not received voting instructions from the beneficial owner of the shares with respect to that proposal, the brokerage firm cannot vote the shares on that proposal.
 Shares that a broker is not authorized to vote are counted as "broker non-votes."